 - Donaldson-Chestnut House and Cemetery - Consider Greenway opportunities along: - south side of Mount Vernon Road from Sandy Springs border (Ridgeview) to Ashford-Dunwoody Road - median on Perimeter Center East from Ashford Dunwoody Road eastward - Consider alternative, creative funding sources such as an Impact Fee Program to finance parks and other infrastructure - Undertake a Parks and Recreation study based on a neighborhood parks strategy (supplemented with community-wide parks such as the DeKalb Nature Center and Brook Run Park).
-The study should build on the parks survey results (see Section V Attachments) and: - identify potential park acquisition sites (see Community Workshop Map below for search area sites indicated by green dots, in addition to the Greenway opportunities in second bullet above) - o identify the recreation facilities to be constructed in the new and existing parks - consider utilization of the power and water easements and the stream ways as linear parks with trails - identify the capital costs of the park system and identify revenue sources - The City will seek to create more Neighborhood level parks (2 acres) and explore creative means of providing greater park and open space amenities - The City establishes an interim level of service (LOS) for parkland of 3.6 to 10 acres per 1,000 population.
+The study should build on the parks survey results (see Section V Attachments) and: - identify potential park acquisition sites (see Community Workshop Map below for search area sites indicated by green dots, in addition to the Greenway opportunities in second bullet above) - identify the recreation facilities to be constructed in the new and existing parks - consider utilization of the power and water easements and the stream ways as linear parks with trails - identify the capital costs of the park system and identify revenue sources

+- The City will seek to create more Neighborhood level parks (2 acres) and explore creative means of providing greater park and open space amenities - The City establishes an interim level of service (LOS) for parkland of 3.6 to 10 acres per 1,000 population.

 The City currently has a level of service (LOS) for parkland of 3.23 acres per 1,000 population.
-To
+To maintain this LOS level given future population estimates, the City would need to provide 31 new acres.
+This can be accommodated by the addition of 6 neighborhood parks at an average of 5 acres each by 2030.

 Moving to a higher level of service requires more park land to be added.
-The City can likely reasonably obtain a slight increase to 3.6, but desires a greater increase, targeting 10 acres per 1,000 Dunwoody residents.
+The City can likely reasonably obtain a slight increase to 3.6, but desires a greater increase, targeting 10 acres per 1000 Dunwoody residents.
 Providing 5 acres per 1,000 population creates a future demand of 48 new acres.
 This demand could be accommodated by the addition of 10 neighborhood parks of about 5 acres each by 2030.
 However, a study of potential and appropriate acquisition needs to be conducted to determine the feasibility of the higher target.
 In the interim, the target range of 3.6-10 establishes the City's goal until a feasibility analysis of potential acquisition can inform the most appropriate LOS policy.